Position title: Project Manager (Supply Chain Traceability)

 Start Date: Immediately

 Technology is rapidly developing, and its potential use cases for conservation are immense.
 Are you interested in addressing important conservation issues through technology?
-Are you experienced in data visualisation and good applied statistical skills?
+Do you have a strong proficiency in front-end development?
 If yes, we are looking for someone experienced and passionate like you to achieve a tech-focused solution to help put a stop to deforestation!

 Unsustainable palm oil supply chains in rural Indonesia are fraught with illegality and deforestation.
 We are leading a technology-focused initiative to end illegal deforestation as efficiently as possible in two of the world’s most important forests for biodiversity – Tesso Nilo National Park and Bukit Tigapuluh in central Sumatra, Indonesia.